Altynai Asylmuratova: Early life

-Altynai Asylmuratova was born in Almaty, Kazakhstan into a theatrical family: the life of her parents and grandparents were associated with ballet.
+Altynai Asylmuratova was born in Almaty, Kazakhstan into a theatrical family: the lives of her parents and grandparents were associated with ballet.
 Altynai Asylmuratova's parents were graduates of the Leningrad Choreographic School.
 Her father, Abduakhim Asylmuratov, honored Artist of the Kazakh SSR, was a soloist of the Abay Opera House, after – the artistic director of the Almaty choreographic school.
-Her grandfather was the chief choreographer of the Kazakh National Conservatory, and her paternal great-grandfather was a deputy of the State Duma (Russian Empire) of the first convocation.
+Her grandfather was the chief choreographer of the Kazakh National Conservatory, and her paternal great-grandfather was a deputy of the Russian State Duma of the first convocation.

 Her mother, Galina Sidorova, was originally from Leningrad, where her parents danced on the stage in the 1920s and 30s.
 After graduating from college, Galina Sidorova married a military man, during World War II on the Eastern Front.
 Together with Galina Sidorova's parents, Galina was evacuated to Almaty.
 There Galina began to dance in the ballet troupe of the Abay Opera House and, having divorced her first husband, married Abduakhim Asylmuratov.
 After the end of the war, Galina Sidorova stayed in Almaty, where Altynai was born.

 Altynai spent her childhood behind the scenes of the theater.
 She loved to dance, but her mother, knowing the difficulties of the profession, did not want to send her child to a ballet school.
 Altynai was sent to Leningrad for the entrance exams to the Leningrad Choreographic School only thanks to the persistence of her grandmother and grandfather.